mperov/protectionPortVNC/README.md

 ## protectionPortVNC
-It allows to find, report administrators and kill non-VNC services which run on VNC ports **protectionPortVNC is developed on CentOS so supporting other systems isn't guaranteed!**
+It allows to find, report administrators and kill non-VNC services which run on VNC ports.
+**protectionPortVNC is developed on CentOS so supporting other systems isn't guaranteed!**

 ### Requirements